Hellas Syros F.C.: Organization and Administration

-Ellas Syrou operates under the official legal form of a Football Public Limited Company (P.A.E.), with full administrative responsibilities for professional competitions, while still maintaining its amateur and youth divisions under the Athletic Progressive Club Ellas Syrou umbrella.
+Hellas Syros operates under the official legal form of a Football Public Limited Company (P.A.E.), with full administrative responsibilities for professional competitions, while still maintaining its amateur and youth divisions under the Athletic Progressive Club Ellas Syrou umbrella.

 The club's headquarters and training facilities are located in Ermoupoli, and all home matches are played at the Municipal Stadium of Ermoupoli, which has a 2,500-seat capacity and features artificial turf.

 Management emphasizes historical preservation, local talent development, and community engagement, ensuring that the club remains a central part of Syros’ sports culture.